Rumeysakeskin/ASR-fine-tuning-for-low-resource-languages/readme.md

 ```
 The `audio_filepath` field should provide an absolute path to the `.wav` file corresponding to the utterance.
 The `text` field should contain the full transcript for the utterance, and the `duration` field should reflect the duration of the utterance in seconds.

+---
 ### Speech Data Augmentation
 Also, you can use my repository [
 speech-data-augmentation](https://github.com/Rumeysakeskin/speech-data-augmentation) to **increase the diversity** of your dataset augmenting the data artificially for ASR models training.

+---
 ### Sub-word Encoding CTC Model
 A sub-encoding model accepts a sub-word tokenized text corpus and emits sub-word tokens in its decoding step.
 This repository will detail how we prepare a CTC model which utilizes a sub-word Encoding scheme.
 We will utilize a pre-trained Citrinet model trained on roughly 7,000 hours of English speech as the base model.
 We will modify the decoder layer (thereby changing the model's vocabulary) for training.

+---
 ### The necessity of subword tokenization

 Subword tokenization is a solution between word and character-based tokenization.
 The main idea is to solve the issues faced by word-based tokenization (very large vocabulary size, large number of OOV tokens, and different meaning of very similar words) and character-based tokenization (very long sequences and less meaningful individual tokens).
 Subword tokenization not only reduces the length of the tokenized representation (thereby making sentences shorter and more manageable for models to learn), but also boosts the accuracy of prediction of correct tokens.

-Some of the popular subword tokenization algorithms are WordPiece, Byte-Pair Encoding (BPE), Unigram, and SentencePiece.
+- Some of the popular subword tokenization algorithms are _WordPiece, Byte-Pair Encoding (BPE), Unigram, and SentencePiece_.

+---
 ### Build Custom Subword Tokenizer

+We will utilize the SentencePiece tokenizer in this study.
 Following NeMo script was used to easily build a tokenizer for Turkish speech dataset.

 ```python